Microbicides for HIV Prevention

 In January 2021, the World Health Organization recommended the dapivirine ring for women at substantial risk of acquiring HIV.

 In January 2021, the World Health Organization recommended the dapivirine ring for women at substantial risk of acquiring HIV.
-The ring has been approved in South Africa and Zimbabwe, and applications for approval are pending in other countries.
+The ring has been approved in some countries in Southern Africa, and applications for approval are pending elsewhere.
 However, the US Food and Drug Administration is no longer considering the ring for approval.

 Vaginal and Rectal Gels